by Megan Bittner

-Thanksgiving is only a week away, so now’s the time to demonstrate–and learn–a spirit of thankfulness.
-These fun Thanksgiving lessons, crafts, recipes, and games offer too many activities for just one day!
+Thanksgiving is only weeks away, so now’s the time to demonstrate–and learn–a spirit of thankfulness in your home.
+These fun Thanksgiving recipes, homeschool lesson plans, kids crafts, and family games offer too many activities for just one day!
 Explore these ideas and cultivate a whole season of gratitude.

 The ingredients for these candy pretzel turkey bites from Suburban Simplicity can be set out for younger children to create their own Thanksgiving-themed snacks.